Mississippi River, Red Wing, Minnesota – August, 2009

 It doesn’t take me long, wearing shorts, to realize that the forest understory is blanketed in wood nettle.
 We don’t see any trail through it and the streambank this side of the river is steep and muddy, dropping off quickly into deep water choked with fallen trees.
 At this point, our best option is to press on through the wet woods, in the dark, storm raging on overhead.
 Every step brings a blaze of shooting pain across the skin of our legs, followed by intense itchiness that only accumulates as we proceed.
 The wood nettle is interrupted, ungraciously, only by sporadic patches of raspberry vines chock full of sharp little thorns that scrape and scratch and slow our progress.
 I curse and squeal aloud as Joy forges ahead in tight-lipped misery.
 Finally, we reach the point where we can’t take it any longer and we scramble down the muddy bank to wade through the water, desperate to escape the painful plants and no longer fully giving a damn if we do or don’t die by electrocution.

 After perhaps thirty minutes and more than a mile later we finally emerge, completely disheveled, at the boat launch.
 I joke that I forgot the car keys in the tent.
 The look on Joy’s face is an unspoken “Open the ******* door.
 Now!”
 Without further delay, I open the door.
 The car starts.
-When we reach the dry, calm atmosphere of my grandma’s house we finally hug and laugh.
-We are soaking wet and covered in scratches, rashes, and stick-a-burrs but a hot shower and comfortable sleep in a dry bed certainly help expunge the horrors of “the death march.”
+When we reach the dry, calm atmosphere of my grandma’s house we finally relax and laugh.
+We are soaking wet and covered in scratches, rashes, and stick-a-burrs but a hot shower and a comfortable, dry place to sleep certainly helps expunge the horrors of “the death march.”

 * * *